Aelto/tw3-shared-utils/mod_sharedutils_menudescriptors/README.md

     this.onHover(
       'RERgeneralIntensity',
-      "This slider allows you to instantly speed up or slow down every system in the mod at once, the values of each individual system are then multiplied by the % you specify here.<br/><br/.
-If you feel like there is too much happening then turning it down to 50% is the way to go, or if you'd like more of what the mod offers then turning it up to 200% will do exactly that."
+      "This slider allows you to instantly speed up or slow down every system in the mod at once, the values of each individual system are then multiplied by the % you specify here.<br/><br/>If you feel like there is too much happening then turning it down to 50% is the way to go, or if you'd like more of what the mod offers then turning it up to 200% will do exactly that."
     );

     // displaying a localized string when this field is hovered: